 - 1/4 cup shredded Parmesan cheese

-Preheat oven to 400 degrees F. Butter or spray with oil an 8x12 casserole dish and set aside.
+- Preheat oven to 400 degrees F. Butter or spray with oil an 8×12 casserole dish and set aside.

-Add the shallots to the bacon grease and sauté 4 to 5 minutes until softened.
+- Add the shallots to the bacon grease and sauté 4 to 5 minutes until softened.
+(If little grease remains, add a tablespoon of avocado or olive oil.
+You can also drain the bacon grease and sauté the shallots in oil instead.)
 Add the garlic and sauté 1 minute until fragrant.
 Stir in the flour and whisk for 1 to 2 minutes.

 - Add the milk and stir until well incorporated.
 Cook over medium low heat for several minutes, stirring, until the sauce thickens and coats the back of your spoon.
 Add salt, fresh thyme, and nutmeg.